asset-group/5ghoul-5g-nr-attacks/README.md

 ## 2.1.
 Simulation (Testing 5Ghoul without SDR)

-If you don't have a SDR, but would like to test 5Ghoul for 5G experimentation or to launch sample attacks, there is a *experimental* simulation support provided by OpenAirInterface.
+If you do not have an SDR, but would like to test 5Ghoul for 5G experimentation or to launch sample attacks, there is an *experimental* simulation support provided by OpenAirInterface.
 You can use such simulation mode by running 5Ghoul PoC with the additional argument  `--EnableSimulator=true` as shown in the Figure below.
 Note that you will receive an error message `UE MAC Authentication Failure`.
 This is because OpenAirInterface stack does not implement all the functionalities to connect the UE to the gNB during simulation.
 You can however use this simulation mode to check 5G captures and test custom exploit scripts:

 ```
 sudo bin/5g_fuzzer --EnableSimulator=true --EnableMutation=false --GlobalTimeout=false